sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

-# The Wall Detecting Car
+# TutorialBot - The Wall Detecting Car

 A car that never crashes into a wall.
 Uses an ultrasonic distance sensor to drive forward until it senses a wall and stops right before it.
 Uses an LED to indicate that it detects a wall.